How to buy the best simple mobile phone

 By Oli McKean

-Want to know how to choose the best simple phone for you?
-Let this page lift the fog.
+Want to know how to choose the best simple phone?
+Let this page lift the fog on these basic but useful handsets.

 Put us to the test